 Common house extension ideas

-Before you get started, it’s worth researching what kind of extension would best suit your home.
-For example, some common extensions are:
+Before you get started, it’s worth researching what kind of extensions you could add to your home.
+In the UK, some common extensions are:

 - Utility rooms